memory-and-meaning-lab/MemoryAndMeaningLab/README.md

 # MemoryAndMeaningLab
-Comprising of the Bellana Memory and Meaning Lab repositories.
+Comprising of the Bellana Memory and Meaning Lab code.